-1. A qualified financial officer or department oversees the financial and business operations of the institution.
+Standard SEVEN Financial Resources 1.
+A qualified financial officer or department oversees the financial and business operations of the institu tion.
 YES 2.
-Financial records are maintained so that the institution's fiscal position can be analyzed in a timely manner.
+Financial records are maintained so that the institution's fiscal position can be analyzed in a timely mar nner.
 YES 3.
-The institution demonstrates responsible financial management with funds sufficient to maintain quality educational programs and to complete the education of students enrolled.
-YES 4.
-The institution uses adequate auditing and budgetary controls and procedures consistent with local, state, and federal requirements.
-YES 5.
+The institution demonstrates responsible financial management with funds sufficient to maintain qualited educational programs and to complete the education of students enrolled. ty YES 4.
+The institution uses adequate auditing and budgetary controls and procedures consistent with local, s and federal requirements. tate, YES 5.
 The institution exercises proper management, financial controls, and business practices.
 YES 6.
-Persons handling institutional funds or revenues from any source are bonded or covered under an employeedishonesty insurance policy.
-YE 7.
-Financial aid programs utilizing public and/or private funds are capably administered and accurately documented. ΥE 8.
+Persons handling institutional funds or revenues from any source are bonded or covered under an emp dishonesty insurance policy. bloyee- YES 7.
+Financial aid programs utilizing public and/or private funds are capably administered and accurately documented.
+YES 8.
 Qualified personnel are responsible for proper financial record-keeping, reporting, and auditing.
-YE 9.
+YES 9.
 The institution has reported all contingent liabilities in a timely manner.
 [See Section VII.
-Definitions - Contingent Liability.] ΥE 10.
-The institution has submitted notices and copies of all lawsuits filed against the institution within five (5) days of being served.
-N. 11.
-The institution maintains compliance with the Higher Education Reauthorization Act Title IV eligibility and certification requirements, including compliance with default management and audit benchmarks.
-YE 12.
-The institution utilizes a written, comprehensive student loan repayment program addressing student loan information, counseling, monitoring, and cooperation with available lenders.
-YE 13.
+Definitions - Contingent Liability.]
+YES 10.
+The institution has submitted notices and copies of all lawsuits filed against the institution within five days of being served.
+(5) NA 11.
+The institution maintains compliance with the Higher Education Reauthorization Act Title IV eligibility a certification requirements, including compliance with default management and audit benchmarks. and YES 12.
+The institution utilizes a written, comprehensive student loan repayment program addressing student information, counseling, monitoring, and cooperation with available lenders. loan YES 13.
 The institution informs students of their ethical responsibilities regarding financial assistance.
-YE 14.
+YES 14.
 The institution identifies sources of funds and revenues and shows evidence of fiscal stability.
-YE 15.
+YES 15.
 To document financial stability, the institution submits financial information required by the Council as described in the Handbook of Accreditation.
 [See Section VII.
-Definitions - Audited Financial Statement.]
-For initial accreditation, non-public institutions must submit audited financial statements for the two most recent fiscal years that include composite score worksheets prepared by an independent CPA.
-The first of those two years may be the audited financial statement submitted with the institution's candidacy application and the second audited financial statement must represent activity while the institution is in candidate status.
+Definitions - Audited Financial Statement.] initial accreditation, non-public institutions must submit audited financial statements for the two most red fiscal years that include composite score worksheets prepared by an independent CPA.
+The first of those years may be the audited financial statement submitted with the institution's candidacy application and t second audited financial statement must represent activity while the institution is in candidate status.
 Restated/revised audited financial statements will not be accepted without third-party certification.
-N that reflects
+For cent e two NA including but not limited to, contingent liabilities, on-going litigation, or the financial stability of a parent corporation.
+18. The institution has a fair and equitable refund policy for the refund of tuition, fees, and other institutional charges in the event the institution cancels a class or if a student does not enter or does not complete the period of enrollment for which they have been charged.
+YES The following elements are present and indicative of a fair and equitable refund policy: 19.
+The institution's refund policy is included in official publications and uniformly administered.
+YES 20.
+Refunds, when due, are made without requiring a request from the student.
+YES 21.
+Refunds, when due, are made within 45 days (1) of the last day of attendance if written notification has been provided to the institution by the student, or (2) from the date the institution terminates the student or determines withdrawal by the student.
+YES 22.
+Retention of tuition and fees collected in advance for a student who does not commence class does not exceed \$100.
+YES 23.
+The institution complies with the refund policies adopted by the Commission unless a non-public YES